Catoosa County Public Schools

 The Catoosa County School District is a public school district in Catoosa County, Georgia, United States, based in Ringgold, Georgia.

-It serves the communities of Fort Oglethorpe, Indian Springs, Lakeview, and Ringgold.
+Its boundaries are parallel with those of the county, and serves the communities of Indian Springs and Ringgold, as well as the Catoosa County portions of Fort Oglethorpe and Lakeview.

 History

 In 1954 the Ringgold Elementary School was destroyed in a fire.

 Schools

 The Catoosa County School District has ten elementary schools, three middle schools, and four high schools.